mesn1985/WebApplicationSecurityBasicsLab/JuiceShop/6_Basic_Token_Attacks.md

 5. **Modify the token in the Header** by appending a character; resend and observe the response.
 6. **Modify the token in the Cookie** similarly; resend and observe the response.
 7. **Remove the Authorization header completely** and resend; note if the response is still 200 OK.
-8. Determine **which token the server validates** for this request path.
+8. which token the does server validate for this request path?.

 ### JWT Payload Manipulation